Return to THE COMPLETE ADVENTURES index Return to site index

 Ground Zero

 This story has often been seen by fans as presenting one of the biggest discrepancies in the continuity since it features the death of Ace, which would seem to contradict depictions of her future in both novels and audio plays.
 The problem has, I think, been somewhat overstated - not helped by inflammatory comments from the editor of Doctor Who Magazine that the comic strip would pursue its own course and would not consider itself bound by the novels' continuity.
 This led many to assume that the strip was specifically denying the existence of the novels and creating a completely new path for the characters.
 The fact that Ace is depicted wearing her jacket from the tv episodes also reinforced the impression that she was the teenage character seen there and not the older, more mature and battle-hardened Ace of the novels.
 (And I must admit, I fell easily into that trap myself.)
 The actual artwork is less clear-cut about it.
-Yes, Ace is wearing what appears to be her old jacket, but it seems to fits her better than it did on television, suggesting that she has grown.
+Yes, Ace is wearing what appears to be her old jacket, but it seems to fit her better than it did on television, suggesting that she has grown into it.
 In fact, she's been drawn with... well, let's say a much more mature figure.
 It's hard to determine the age of a character in a comic strip, but coupled with the fact that the Doctor is also drawn older, resembling his appearance in the 1996 tv movie, it's not hard to imagine that these are depictions of an older Doctor and Ace who have known each other for years - and what's to stop someone putting on an old jacket for the fun of it?
 So I don't think Ground Zero is as out-of-step with the other media as fandom tends to believe.
 It's depicted as one of the possible futures for Ace in Signs and Wonders - and the epilogues to Set Piece show us glimpses of Ace's future as "Time's Vigilante", suggesting that she meets up again with the Doctor on occasion as their time-travelling paths cross.
 Of course, there is still a contradiction: if Ace dies here, then she doesn't get to enter the Time Lord academy later on.
 We should note that we never see what happens to Ace's body after the Doctor carries it into the Tardis.
 Maybe he takes her back to Gallifrey, and asks the Time Lords to use some regeneration energy to restore her to life?
 After all, the President is one of his closest friends, so he certainly ought to be able to pull some strings in high places.

 Back